 By Bill Littlefield

-Bill Littlefield works with the Emerson Prison Initiative.
-His most recent novel is Mercy (Black Rose Writing, 2022).
+Bill Littlefield works with the Emerson Prison Initiative to help incarcerated men earn a college degree.
+His most recent novel is Mercy (Black Rose Writing, 2022)